nkt/eslint-plugin-es5/README.md

 Sometimes someone doesn't want or can't to use Babel.
 Even if you support modern browsers or node.js, JS engines have bugs like broken [block-scoping](http://stackoverflow.com/q/32665347).
-Maybe you only want to forbid usage of `for-of` in you project.
+Maybe you only want to forbid usage of `for-of` in your project.

 If this concerns you, this plugin should help you.